-Eye disease is a major concern for all diabetics.
-Diabetic eye disease is a leading cause of preventable vision loss and blindness, especially in the United States.
-There are many changes within the eye that are considered to be diabetic eye disease, many of which are not symptomatic to the patient until they cause permanent damage.
+Diabetic eye disease is a leading cause of preventable vision loss and blindness worldwide, including the United States, and all diabetics are at risk for developing them.
+There are many eye and vision problems considered to be diabetic eye disease, many of which cause no symptoms until they cause permanent damage.
 Because of this, all diabetics are recommended to have a dilated eye exam at least yearly to detect any early diabetic changes in their eyes.
-Our doctors at Simply Optometry are trained in the early detection and prevention of diabetic eye disease, and in some cases, they can detect that a patient has diabetes even before the patient is aware of it.
+With our OCT technology that helps to detect microscopic changes in the eyes, our doctors at Simply Optometry are especially equipped for early detection and prevention of diabetic eye disease.
+In some cases, it is possible tell that a patient is diabetic before they are diagnosed by their primary care doctor!

 What is Diabetic Eye Disease?